 Enforce all laws, including municipal ordinances, county ordinances, and state laws, and investigate violations of law as needed.
 In doing so, District police officers may serve search warrants in connection with District-related investigations in compliance with the Texas Code of Criminal Procedure.

 Arrest suspects consistent with state and federal statutory and constitutional standards governing arrests, including arrests without warrant, for offenses that occur in the officer's presence or under the other rules set out in the Texas Code of Criminal Procedure.

 Coordinate and cooperate with commissioned officers of all other law enforcement agencies in the enforcement of this policy as necessary.

-Enforce District policies on District property, in school zones, at bus stops, or at District functions.
+Enforce District policies, rules, and regulations on District property, in school zones, at bus stops, or at District functions.

-Investigate violations of District policy, rules, and regulations as requested by the Superintendent and participate in administrative hearings concerning the alleged violations.
+Investigate violations of District policy, rules, and regulations as requested by the Superintendent and participate in hearings concerning alleged violations.